ssassasin/exam1/README.md

-This project is for Quiz I of the Spring Semester 2022.

-You are required to clone the repo, work the problem and push changes/updates to your repo with appropriate comments
+You are required to clone the repo, work the problem and push changes/updates to your repo with appropriate comments.

+Review the instructions in the file .py.
+Take note of the suggested comments.
+Please note that not all steps are commented.

-You are required to create a virtual environment (VE), activate the virtual environment and install the library - Matplotlib
+You are required to create a virtual environment (VE) and name it midtermvenv

+Activate the virtual environment and install the library - scipy

-Make sure your local and GitHub repos do not contain your VE
+Make sure your GitHub repo DOES NOT contain your virtual environment.

+Make sure your Github repo DOES contain your .gitignore file.